peregin/phonegap-gps-altitude/README.md

 Eventually to store reference altitudes, such as your home location on the start of the hiking, etc.

 From technical perspective the implementation in done with PhoneGap.

+## How to run it

+        phonegap run android